cultureamp/devbox-extras/plugins/ca-changesets/README.md

 ]
 ```

-All usage should follow the [changesets documentation](https://changesets-docs.vercel.app/) with the exception of the `yarn` command, which is not required, and instead you can call `changeset` directly.
+All usage should follow the [changesets documentation](https://changesets-docs.vercel.app/) with the exception of usage of the `yarn` command, which is not required and instead you can call the `changeset` binary directly.